Close

 The inclusion of this book in the Open Carolina collection is made possible by the generous funding of

-Be inspired by this grassroots civil rights lawyer's quest for equity and justice
+Be inspired by this grassroots civil rights lawyer's quest for democracy, equality, and justice

-Born in 1947 and raised in rural South Carolina, Lewis Pitts grew up oblivious to the civil rights revolution underway across his native state and throughout the country.
-A directionless, white college student, in 1968 Pitts committed to military service and was destined for Vietnam.
+Born in 1947 and raised in rural South Carolina, Lewis Pitts grew up oblivious to the civil rights revolution underway across the country.
+A directionless white college student in 1968, Pitts committed to military service and was destined for Vietnam.
 Five years later—after a formative period in which he underwent an intellectual and moral awakening, was discharged as a conscientious objector, and graduated from law school—he embarked on an unlikely forty-year career as a crusading social justice attorney.

 Books, News & Resources!